-Now Open!
-World Bank Young Professionals Program (YPP) for Young Talent 2019
+World Bank Young Professionals Program (YPP) 2020 for Young Graduates

-The World Bank Group is offering a five-year contract to highly qualified and motivated individuals skilled in areas relevant to the WBG technical/operations
+World Bank Young Professionals Program is offering a five-year contract to highly qualified and motivated individuals skilled in areas relevant to the WBG technical/operations

 Eligible Countries: member countries of the World Bank Group